 To assist the VR counselor with decisions regarding the customer's progress toward a successful outcome, the evaluations and recommendations of the IDT may be reviewed by the specialized medical consultant before the Interdisciplinary Program Plan (IPP) and the Individualized Plan for Employment (IPE) are completed.

-When sending a customer for an IDT IAEP, a courtesy case file is sent to the MSC, along with a completed VR3420, Employment Supports for Brain Injury (ESBI) referral to coordinate purchasing for the case and include use of any comparable benefits.
+When sending a customer for an IDT IAEP, a courtesy case file is sent to the MSC, along with a completed VR5000, Referral for Provider Services to coordinate purchasing for the case and include use of any comparable benefits.

 For more information, refer to 706-3: Coordination of Services Through the Designated Medical Services Coordinator.
 VR policy requires best value purchasing and documentation that all comparable benefits have been explored before writing the IPE.
 Coordination with the MSC must include the investigation and application of available benefits for the customer.
 For more information, see D-200: Purchasing Goods and Services.